Table of Contents

 What does glutathione do?

-Glutathione itself is an ingredient that is naturally found in the body and is composed of three amino acids: glutamine, cysteine, and glycine.
+Glutathione itself is an ingredient that is naturally found in the body and is composed of three amino acid types: glutamine, cysteine, and glycine.
 It’s super important in plenty of our bodily functions, being a powerful antioxidant.
-Often, stress, aging, and other lifestyle factors can deplete glutathione levels in the body.
+Often, stress, aging, and other lifestyle factors can deplete glutathione and plasma homocysteine concentration levels in the body.

 In skincare, you’ll find it infused into whitening products like lotions, creams, etc. touted as solutions to early signs of aging, acne scars, and even dull skin.
 Products like these are often all over Facebook, Instagram, etc. and probably in your local beauty shop.
 There’s a reason it’s so popular, and it’s because it often delivers fast, visible results in a way that most people are content with.

-Because this product is believed by many to be a powerful skin lightening agent, you’ll find it packed into whitening soaps, whitening lotions, sunscreens, moisturizers — you name it, and a beauty store on Facebook or Instagram probably has it.
-Aside from its topical application, you’ll also find it in oral forms, such as capsules and tablets, supplements that all aim to produce a lighter skin tone or at least even out dark spots.
+Because this product is believed by many to be a powerful skin lightening agent, you’ll find glutathione levels packed into whitening soaps, whitening lotions, sunscreens, moisturizers — you name it, and a beauty store on Facebook or Instagram probably has it.
+Aside from its topical application, you’ll also find plasma glutathione in oral forms, such as capsules and tablets, supplements that all aim to produce a lighter skin tone, promote the development of skin cells, or at least even out dark spots.
+Coffee drinkers have probably seen it in their coffee too!

-However, some believe that all these aren’t enough to be effective.
+However, some believe that all these aren’t enough to be effective, especially considering the premier drip price.
 According to Orlando Skin Solutions website, the glutathione loses its benefits during the digestion process.
 This renders it almost useless, states the website.

 Enter the glutathione IV drips, a sort of breakthrough in the world of dermatology, or at least beauty and skincare.
-Despite its apparent side effects, IV infusion of glutathione remains as popular as ever in the Philippines.
+Despite the apparent side effects of skin whitening injections, IV infusion of glutathione remains as popular as ever in the Philippines, according to the Philippine Dermatological Society.

 Is Gluta drip safe?